 What’s the plot of Nope?

-What actors are set to appear Nope?
+What actors are set to appear in Nope?

-Now, the first thing we learned about Nope was that it would be the project that reunited Jordan Peele with his Get Out lead Daniel Kaluuya.
+The first thing we learned about Nope was that it would be the project that reunited Jordan Peele with his Get Out lead Daniel Kaluuya.
 As it stands, we believe Daniel may be the lead in the movie, and he’s joined with a cast of equally hyped actors.

 When will Nope be released in cinemas?